-Accrington Stanley vs Shrewsbury Town recap
+Accrington Stanley vs Shrewsbury Town: 2019 League One Match Recap

 Prominent U.S. writer and podcaster Bill Simmons has written a famous and many times revised article on the Levels of Losing.
 In his Levels of Losing, he rates games based on how heartbreaking the loss was by a team to its supporters.
 One of those levels is a stomach punch game.
 This basically breaks down to a game where your team snatches defeat from the jaws of victory, and leaves fans feeling like they have been punched in the stomach.
 This would be similar to a boxer going for a knock-out blow to finish off the fight, only to get surprised it a hard gut shot.
 While Simmons's levels apply to games of a much greater magnitude than an early season EFL League One match between Accrington Stanley F.C. and Shrewbury Town F.C. on a Tuesday night.
 Accy supporters certainly left WHAM Stadium feeling as if they had been punched in the stomach on a night that turned against them around the same time the rain began to fall in the Hyndburn District of Lancashire.